 We didn’t get to eat any waffles during our stay, but next time we’ll definitely be hitting the Waffle Cabin up!

 And if we get our own snowboards some day, they might just have to be Cabot boards.
 Or maybe we could do a custom We are not Martha board?
 Hey Seth, wanna help us out? 🙂

 This trip was quite honestly the experience of a lifetime and though we’re nowhere near “good” at snowboarding just yet, we have the beginner’s knowledge we need to continue building our skills.
 And though just a week ago, we never would have looked at each other and said “let’s go snowboarding,” we will most likely be doing that now.
 And we’re in luck!
 Because we completed the First Timer Program, we’re now the lucky owners of season passes to Sugarbush!

 Thank you so much to Cabot, Ski Vermont, Sugarbush Ski Resort, and Driven Studio for inviting us to be a part of this experience and to show us that really anyone can learn to snowboard and ski.
 No matter how afraid you might be.
 And, of course, it also helped to learn that a ski/snowboard vacation is about so much more than skiing and snowboarding.
 Because after you tire of the mountain, you can always head to the spa, hot tub, restaurants, or tennis courts with some good friends, family, and a bottle of wine.

-Thanks again to everyone who made this weekend possible and the fabulous sponsors of this giveaway:
+Thanks again to everyone who made this weekend possible!!

 Good luck… And if you win, maybe we’ll meet you on the slopes!! 🙂